cmu-pasta/DateSAT/documentation/baseline_ordinal_algorithm_fix.md

 These expressions were **thousands of characters long** and caused the SMT solver to return `unsat` due to complexity, even for mathematically valid cases.

-### Why Advanced Implementation Worked
+### Why Epoch_days Implementation Worked

-The advanced implementation used a **different ordinal arithmetic algorithm** that generated much simpler Z3 expressions while maintaining the same mathematical correctness.
+The epoch_days implementation used a **different ordinal arithmetic algorithm** that generated much simpler Z3 expressions while maintaining the same mathematical correctness.

 ## The Solution

 ### Algorithm Replacement

-Replaced the complex ordinal arithmetic functions in `symbolic_baseline.py` with the efficient algorithm from `symbolic_advanced.py`:
+Replaced the complex ordinal arithmetic functions in `symbolic_baseline.py` with the efficient algorithm from `symbolic_epoch_days.py`:

 #### Old Algorithm (Complex)
 ```python